Curved Page Divider

 Best Movies About Adoption to Watch

 Becoming a foster or adoptive parent is one of the most rewarding things a person can do.
 There are a lot of children in foster care in need of loving homes.
-However, it's essential to learn about foster care and adoption as much as possible in preparation.
+However, it's essential to learn as much as possible about foster care and adoption in preparation.

 1. Instant Family

 This heartwarming movie is about a couple who decide to adopt a child and end up adopting three siblings.
 It is a comedy-drama that stars Mark Wahlberg and Rose Byrne.
-This is an excellent movie for a family looking to adopt a teenager in foster care or a set of siblings in foster care.
+This is an excellent movie for a family looking to adopt a teenager or a set of siblings in foster care.

 In Instant Family, the oldest sibling is a teenager, and she is very cynical of her new adoptive parents.
 The foster teen does everything she can to push them away.